yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 ---
 layout: post
-title:  "Leaving a software job"
+title:  "Leaving a job"
 date:   2019-10-06 12:52:00 -0700
 categories: career
 excerpt: |
-    Blah blah
+    Over the course of my career, I've had many jobs which implies that I've also left many jobs.
+    Leaving a job can be awkward and emotionally difficult, but, depending on the circumstances, also liberating and life-improving.
+In this post, I want to provide some guidance on why, how, and when to leave a job based on my experiences so far.
 ---

-Over the course of my career, I've had many jobs which means that I've also left many jobs.
+Over the course of my career, I've had many jobs which implies that I've also left many jobs.
+Leaving a job can be awkward and emotionally difficult, but, depending on the circumstances, also liberating and life-improving.

+In this post, I want to provide some guidance on why, how, and when to leave a job based on my experiences so far.

 ## Why consider leaving?

-There are many reasons for leaving a job, some of them better than others.
-I've found that the main motivations for voluntary attrition can be divided into three buckets, described in more details below.
+There are many reasons for leaving a software engineering job, some of them better than others.
+I've found that the main motivations for voluntary attrition can be roughly divided into three buckets, described in more details below.

 ### The company